Create a Kubernetes Engine cluster

 Enter.
 If you get Permission denied error, then run the command

-sudo apt-get install -y virtualenv
+sudo apt-get install -y virtualenv.

 Activate the virtual environment.

-Get the Sample
+Task 3.
+Get the sample

-Now add sample data to your project by running:
+Add sample data to your project by running:

 In Cloud Shell, change to the

-python/awwvision directory in the cloned cloud-vision repo:
+python/awwvisiondirectory in the cloned cloud-vision repo:

 Once in the

-make all to build and deploy everything:
+make allto build and deploy everything:

 As part of the process, Docker images will be built and uploaded to the Google Container Registry private container registry.
-In addition,

 yaml files will be generated from templates, filled in with information specific to your project, and used to deploy the